Louis Crayton: Minnesota Stars

 In the winter/spring of 2010 Crayton tried out with the Kansas City Wizards of Major League Soccer but was eventually released.
 On 16 March 2010 the new expansion NASL team, NSC Minnesota Stars announced that they had signed Crayton to a 1-year deal.
 Crayton made his debut for the team in its opening game of the 2010 season against the Vancouver Whitecaps, but suffered a serious season-ending knee injury just minutes into the game.

 International

 Crayton made his international debut for Liberia in a 2000 African Cup of Nations qualifying match against Tunisia.
-Crayton went on to represent his country 36 times, often serving as captain, before announcing his retirement from international play in May 2008.
+Crayton went on to represent his country 36 times, often serving as captain, before announcing his retirement from international football in May 2008.

 In addition to his national team appearances, Crayton has also played in two FIFA World All-Star games, in South Africa in 1999, and in Hong Kong in 2008.